-These mini sandwiches are LOADED with fragrant flavor – red curry, basil, garlic, etc. The recipe was submitted by Betsy DiJulio of The Blooming Platter as a Savory entry in the BIG Snackable Recipe Contest (entries are now closed, but the winners will be announced on that post!).
+These mini sandwiches are LOADED with fragrant flavor – red curry, basil, garlic, etc. The recipe was submitted by Betsy DiJulio of The Blooming Platter as a Savory entry in the BIG Snackable Recipe Contest.

 Since I have tested and approved this recipe for Thai biscuit mini sandwiches as one I would repeat, I’ve added it to the “Alisa’s Recipes” section.
 Here are my personal notes on the recipe: